Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • Mechanical or hydraulic disc brakes

-Fat bikes were originally built to handle sand and snow, but the demand has widened the specter for many recreational cyclists.
+Fat bikes were originally built to handle sand and snow, but the demand has widened the spectrum for many recreational cyclists.

 Typical fat bikes come with a rigid frame and 26″ wheels, but due to the large tires, it is equivalent to a 29″ wheel.
-Most fat bikes are light in weight and offer a ton of comfort on rugged trails which can’t be passed by with standard-size mountain bike tires.
+Most fat bikes are lightweight and offer a ton of comfort on rugged trails which can’t be passed by with standard-size mountain bike tires.

-If a fat bike mountain bike isn’t something for you, there are also many more variations of bikes on fat tire sizes, such as cruisers, folding, electric, and much more.
+If a fat mountain bike isn’t something for you, there are also many more variations of bikes with fat tire sizes, such as cruisers, folding, electric, and much more.

 Gravel Bikes